CaptaiNemo4/Capstone-Project/README.md

 The toolkit is immediately usable for a range of fixed-income data-analysis tasks:

-1. **Cross-vendor data harmonisation** – the convexity scale-detection and Argentina adapter logic handle the real-world problem of merging Refinitiv and Bloomberg exports that use incompatible field-name schemas and numeric conventions.
+1. **Cross-vendor data harmonization** – the convexity scale-detection and Argentina adapter logic handle the real-world problem of merging Refinitiv and Bloomberg exports that use incompatible field-name schemas and numeric conventions.

 2. **Recomputing analytics from scratch** – the `formula_analytics` / `cashflow_schedule` / `recompute` functions (pipeline step 4) implement a fully self-contained, convention-locked duration and convexity calculator.
 Drop in any bond with a settlement date, maturity, coupon, and yield, and get auditable formula values independent of any vendor.